This fact sheet will help you learn how to get support on the job and keep your benefits.

 Project IMPACT Referral Form

-BenePLAN has been renamed Work Without Limits Benefits Counseling.
-Despite the name change, the WWL Benefits Counseling staff continue to provide comprehensive benefits counseling services in our territory.
+Work Without Limits Benefits Counseling The WWL Benefits Counseling staff provides comprehensive benefits counseling services in our state.
 The mission of the benefits counseling program is to inform SSDI and SSI recipients about the effect of work income on all public benefits, not just their Social Security benefits.
 To date, WWL Benefits Counseling has provided services to thousands of Massachusetts residents.

 Toll Free: 877-937-9675.